KvGeijer/My-Webpage/content/blog/confounding-lifetimes/index.md

 print_a();
 ```

 What do you think should happen here?
-It is not very clear, but what is usually wanted is that the closure should capture the first `a` variable, so when we shadow it later (in the same scope) it should not effect the function, as we have not changed the actual variable, just shadowed it in the environment.
+It is not very clear, but what is usually wanted is that the closure should capture the first `a` variable, so when we shadow it later (in the same scope) it should not affect the function, as we have not changed the actual variable, just shadowed it in the environment.
 So we should get `first, second, second`, but with my implementation, I would get `first, second, third`, as the function just has a pointer to one of the maps in the environment stack.
 But, that was just something I found fun, and not super relevant here...

 ## Naive Rust implementation